Whether the coronavirus pandemic increased your supermarket bills or not, you might be wondering about the cheapest grocery delivery options are.

 - Delivery fee: If your order is less than $35, your fee could be as low as $5.99

 - Availability: Log into Amazon or enter your ZIP code on its website to check services

 With same- or next-day delivery (depending on when you order), AmazonFresh can be a fast way to get the items you need.

-“Since having a baby last year, my husband and I have been getting a lot of use out of AmazonFresh,” said Stephanie Kibler, founder of personal finance blog Poorer Than You, where she reviewed AmazonFresh.
-“Being a one-car household, it really helps to be able to get groceries without needing the car, and without having to load an infant into a car seat and then a shopping cart, too!”
+“Since having a baby last year, my husband and I have been getting a lot of use out of AmazonFresh,” said Stephanie Kibler, founder of personal finance blog Poorer Than You, where she has reviewed AmazonFresh.
+“Being a one-car household, it really helps to be able to get groceries without needing the car, and without having to load an infant into a car seat and then a shopping cart, too.”